kbase/sample_service/docs/configuration.md

 The configuration repo should have chronological releases containing a configuration file.
 This file's name can be specified with `metadata-validator-config-filename` (`metadata_validation.yml` by default).

-The most recent release from the specified repo will be loaded.
+If `metadata-validator-config-release-tag` is provided, the config asset will be loaded from the associated release.
+Otherwise, the most recent release from the specified repo will be loaded.
 If pre-releases should also be included, set the `metadata-validator-config-prerelease` config variable to 'true'.

 A direct file URL override can also be provided with the `metadata-validator-config-url` key.
 With this form, the url begins with `file://`, followed by a path to the directory containing the validation config file, which should be named `metadata_validation.yml` (unless overridden as described above.)
 This is utilized by tests.